walkyd12/NetworkSystemsPA1/README.txt

 where IP address is the address of the machine running the server code and port is the port number that the server is bound to.

 An interface will appear to the client.
-The client has a choice 4 commands:
+The client has a choice of 4 commands:

 get <filename>
 Gets the file from the server and copies it to the host's current directory